tzcl/tzcl.me/src/content/posts/fuyu-tkl.md

 ![assembling keyboard case](https://i.imgur.com/iA8cNqH.jpg)

-Since ethis will depend on the case you have, I don't have any specific tips.
+Since this will depend on the case you have, I don't have any specific tips.
 I went with the TKRielle case which was the first time I've encountered a gasket-mounted POM plate.
 It took me a minute to figure out how to mount the PCB but I got there in the end and was pretty happy with the result.

 ![fully assembled keyboard](https://i.imgur.com/qkjJz79.jpg)